-GPB Passport is a new member benefit which provides GPB donors extended on-demand access to a rich library of quality public television programming online and on your mobile device.
-This is one of the many benefits that GPB provides, including our Members Matter newsletter and invitations to special events and preview screenings.
+GPB Passport is a new donor benefit which provides GPB supporters extended on-demand access to a vast library of quality public television programming online and on your mobile device.
+This is one of the many donor benefits GPB provides, including our Passport Preview printed newsletter and invitations to special events and screenings.

 Why is GPB making this service available?

-As more and more people are watching television content on demand on computers and digital devices, GPB Passport gives GPB donors a way to enjoy extended access to PBS and GPB content on platforms including computers, smartphones, tablets and streaming video devices like Apple TV.
+As more and more people are watching television content on demand on computers and digital devices, GPB Passport gives GPB donors a way to enjoy extended access to PBS and GPB content on platforms including computers, smartphones, tablets and streaming video devices like Apple TV and Roku.

 Who is eligible for GPB Passport?

-GPB Passport is the newest member benefit available from GPB for donors with a yearly contribution of at least $60 or an ongoing monthly Sustaining contribution of $5 or more.
+GPB Passport is a popular new donor benefit from GPB.
+GPB Passport begins with a yearly contribution of at least $60 or an ongoing monthly Sustaining contribution of $5 or more.
 Many donors contribute $10, $15 or $20 per month or more.

 How can I activate my GPB Passport account?

-What kind of content can people find on GPB Passport?
+What kind of content is available on GPB Passport?

 How can viewers find content that's available on GPB Passport?

-To find GPB Passport video, simply look for the distinctive compass icon:
+To find GPB Passport videos, simply look for the distinctive compass icon: